 This recipe is also great for those who practice Seed Cycling, due to their ability to boost progesterone production.

-2c Organic Raw Sunflower Seeds.
+2c organic Raw Sunflower Seeds.
 I used the Trader Joe’s brand.

-1tsp Coconut, olive, or avocado oil
+1tsp coconut, olive, or avocado oil

 1/2tsp or more Sea Salt